 Physical therapy is an important part of the recovery process meniscus tear surgery.
 After leaving the hospital, some people have physical therapy in their home or at a clinic, while others stay in a specialised rehabilitation facility abroad for a few days.

-Why patients chose to have knee ligament repair surgery abroad?
+Why did patients choose to have knee ligament repair surgery abroad?

 - Costs of meniscus tear surgery – meniscus tear surgery abroad can often be found at a fraction of the price in the UK (between £350 – £1200).

-- No waiting lists meniscus tear surgery –NHS are having long waiting lists for meniscus tear surgery (over 21 week), but by travelling abroad you can get treatment significantly sooner.
-And in almost all cases you will be able to get refund for knee surgery abroad.
+- No waiting lists meniscus tear surgery –NHS are having long waiting lists for meniscus tear surgery (over 21 weeks), but by travelling abroad you can get treatment significantly sooner.
+And in almost all cases you will be able to get a refund for knee surgery abroad.

-- Rehabilitation after meniscus tear surgery – Rehabilitation is curtail part of any knee surgery and often is 50% of successful surgery.
+- Rehabilitation after meniscus tear surgery – Rehabilitation is an important part of any knee surgery and often is 50% of a successful surgery.
 You will get professional rehabilitation specialist guidance after your knee ligament surgery